cnp3/ebook/principles/transport.rst

    Three-way handshake : recovery from a duplicate `CA`

-The last scenario is less likely, but it it important to consider it as well.
+The last scenario is less likely, but it is important to consider it as well.
 The remote entity receives an old `CR` segment.
 It notes the connection attempt and acknowledges it by sending a `CA` segment.
 The initiating entity does not have a matching connection attempt and replies by sending a `REJECT`.
 Unfortunately, this segment never reaches the remote entity.
 Instead, the remote entity receives a retransmission of an older `CA` segment that contains the same sequence number as the first `CR` segment.
 This `CA` segment cannot be accepted by the remote entity as a confirmation of the transport connection as its acknowledgment number cannot have the same value as the sequence number of the first `CA` segment.

 .. figure:: /principles/figures/transport-twh-dup3.png
    :align: center